-Prominent Greek sculptors, such as Phidias (5th century BC), who created the Parthenon marbles, and Praxiteles (4th century BC), who was responsible for the Attica sculptures, mostly used this fine-grained white marble of Penteli.
+Prominent Greek sculptors, such as Phidias (5th century BC), who created the Parthenon marbles, and Praxiteles (4th century BC), who was responsible for the Attica sculptures, mostly utilized this fine-grained white marble of Penteli.

 This cool, fine rock and its use in the artistic world is prized for its association with ancient masterpieces of the classical world.

 From prehistoric Cycladic figurines to the ancient Temple of Apollo Zoster (6th century BC) in Vouliagmeni and the Peplos Kore (530 BC) of Athens, marble has been used time and time again in Greek art and architecture to honor the gods, celebrate beauty, and mesmerize the public.

 On Tinos island, especially in the village of Pyrgos, a tower, a lintel, a temple, or a bust, will remind you that unearthly art is everywhere, the dove-white reality that connects the people of Tinos to the art of marble.

 As the song by the popular Greek singer says, Giorgos Zabetas assures, “and I will bring a Tinian craftsman at your doorsteps.”